 Located on the north side of the Arkansas River, this park offers picturesque views, lighted walkways and a jogging/fitness trail.
 North River Landing off I-30 near the Broadway exit is a large boat launching ramp.
 It is a part of the Arkansas River Trail which connects to the Junction Bridge Pedestrian & Bicycling Bridge.
 Seven interpretive panels commemorating the Cherokee Trail of Tears and similar forced migrations by the other Four Civilized Tribes are located along the path.
 The site is located in the immediate vicinity of a large number of (north-south) land migration routes and (east-west) water migration routes for the Cherokee and other southeastern tribes during the 1830s and 1840s.

-Historic Blue Spring, which was a common travel stop on the Trail of Tears, pours 38 million gallons of water each day into its trout-stocked, vivid blue lagoon.
-View the historic film, stroll the garden paths and visit the bluff shelter on the National Register.
-The new gardens demonstrate crops, plants, flowers and healing herbs at home in the Ozarks.
+Historic Blue Spring, a stop on the Trail of Tears, pours 38 million gallons of water each day into its trout-stocked lagoon.
+View the historic film, stroll the garden paths and visit the bluff shelter on the National Register of Historic Places.

 Flagship of the state parks system; encompasses, 2,658 acres, includes 95-foot Cedar Falls, miles of trails, scenic overlooks, camping.
-Mather Lodge and Restaurant recently renovated with expanded kitchen, 50-person conference room, new swimming pool.
-Cabins include 1930s CCC/Rustic-style; others are modern duplex designs.
+Mather Lodge and Restaurant renovated with expanded kitchen, 50-person conference room, new swimming pool.
+Cabins include 1930s Civilian Conservation Corps rustic-style; others are modern duplex designs.
 Choices include one-bedroom, three-bedroom, and studio cabins.
 The cabins are fully-equipped, and 21 include kitchens.
 Most of the cabins are spaced along the bluff of Cedar Creek Canyon.

 Recreation, environmental education and conservation park; activities include interpretive programs, festivals, exhibits, picnic sites, pavilions, launching ramps, hiking trails, mountain bike trails, horseback riding concession, canoe and kayak rentals and floats, barge tours, paddle boats, technical rock climbing, fishing, hayrides, star parties; Overlooks at the park visitor center provide spectacular views of the Trail of Tears Arkansas water route, a Congress-designated National Historic Trail.